Skip to main content

 3. Connect Time output to first input of Add

-4. Connect Fixture Index to second input of Add
+4. Connect Pixel Position to second input of Add

 This creates an offset pattern - each fixture is at a different point in the animation.